By QUT School of Nursing, 3 September, 2025

 Q. Can I add clinical supervisors in addition to the supervisors nominated in my application?

 A. Yes.
-You can have up to six supervisors and they can change over the two years of the course.
-They must be either Nurse Practitioners or senior medical officers (specialists).
+You can have up to six more supervisors (eight in total) and they can change over the two years of the course.
+They must be either Nurse Practitioners or senior medical officers (specialists), and they must be able to provide direct supervision.
+The QUT program does not currently allow indirect supervision via telehealth.

 What to expect while studying the Master of Nurse Practitioner